astavonin/presentations/active_objects/presentation.md

 }
 ```
 where:
-    - `Sleep` just for illustration proposes of delay.
+- `Sleep` is just for illustration proposes of delay.
 - `exec.Command` is external command execution.
 - `req.out` is outcoming channel (same as earlier).

 ---
-# Processing a request 3/3
+# Requests processing 3/3
 ## Event loop

 ```go